johnno1962/TestRunner/README.md

     symbol: _TFC10TestRunner5TestscfT_S0_
     tearDown 999

-Should work Linux. callMethodsMatchingPattern would live in stdlib somewhere.
+Should work on Linux, callMethodsMatchingPattern() would live in stdlib or xctest.
 MIT Licensed.